 Is there a real chance or possibility that the action will Response Reduce biological diversity or change species composition on reefs, seamounts or in other sensitive marine environments?
-No. The project footprint does not include any sensitive marine Alter water circulation patterns by modification of existing landforms or the addition of artificial reefs or other large structures?
+No. The project footprint does not include any sensitive marine environments.
+Alter water circulation patterns by modification of existing landforms or the addition of artificial reefs or other large structures?
 No .
 The development is on land and will not cause off-site physical impacts that would alter the coastal or estuarine environment.
 Substantially damage or modify large areas of the seafloor or ocean habitat, such as sea grass?
-NO The development is on land and will not cause off-site physical impacts.
-Release oil, fuel or other toxic substances into the marine environment in sufficient quantity to kill larger marine animals or alter ecosystem processes? substances.
-A spill management plan will be in place during concentration, Release large quantities of sewage or other waste into the marine environment? , , , , , , , , , , , , , , , , , , , ,
+No .
+The development is on land and will not cause off-site physical impacts that would alter the coastal or estuarine environment.
+Release oil, fuel or other toxic substances into the marine environment in sufficient quantity to kill larger marine animals or alter ecosystem processes?
+No .
+The development does not involve any significant quantities of toxic substances.
+A spill management plan will be in place during concentration, and pollutants from run-off will be treated as part of treatment train described in the Stormwater Management Plan (Appendix E and Appendix F).
+Release large quantities of sewage or other waste into the marine environment?
+No .
+Sewerage will be treated at the Leanyer Sewerage Treatment Plant.
+The sewerage network that will be constructed for the project has sufficient storage capacity for emergency situations and complies with PWC requirements (Section 6).